-Retirement rules of thumb
+Retirement Rules of thumb

 3. How much money will I need in retirement or how much corpus I should build?

 You should have 20 times your income saved for retirement and plan to replace 80 percent of pre-retirement income.
-But here retirement means a retirement at age of 60 & life expectancy of 80 – and a conservative lifestyle.
-But now things have changed & you would have dream/planned lot of things for retirement.
+But here retirement means retirement at age of 60 & life expectancy of 80 – and a conservative lifestyle.
+But now things have changed & you would have dream/planned a lot of things for retirement.

 “Indians are great savers” sorry “Indians were great savers”.
-New generation is in some different mood they would like to enjoy the present & have no idea about future.
+The new generation is in some different mood they would like to enjoy the present & have no idea about future.
 If you have just started to work & would like to have a very simple lifestyle & retirement at age of 60 you can do it with saving (read investing) 10% of your income.
 If you are planning for an early retirement start with 20% savings.
-Other rule says if you are in early 30s Save 10% for basics, 15% for comfort, 20% to escape.
+Another rule says if you are in your early 30s Save 10% for basics, 15% for comfort, 20% to escape.
 If you are late by decade add 5% more in each category.

-Insurance rules of thumb
+Insurance Rules of Thumb